-The BRI U8 Card has software-selectable LT and NT (line terminal and network terminal) modes.
+The BRI U8 Card has software-selectable LT and NT (line terminal and network terminal) which can be configured for LEASE, BRITE, and NTU-L modes.
 It supports up to eight leased or BRI terminal extension applications.
 However, this card does not support sealing current, and it also does not provide metallic terminations according to ANSI specification on any ports.